-In the last few days, I have been forced to suppress this thread from TechRepublic's main discussion doors and promotional lists because our trusted forum regulars have gone loco on a rude member.
-Member WildmanDan69 asked for help on cracking a laptop BIOS password--a dubious but not necesarily illegal action--and member TiggerTwo implied that no one at TR would help him hack into stolen property.
-From there, the conversation devolved into a name-calling, stereotypical flame war that showcased pretty much all the worst elements of our local online community. month because a colleague recommended it to me.
-Now that I've discovered the caliber of the would-be helpers, I'll add this site to
+In the last few days, I have been forced to suppress this thread from TechRepublic’s main discussion doors and promotional lists because our trusted forum regulars have gone loco on a rude member.
+Member WildmanDan69 asked for help on cracking a laptop BIOS password–a dubious but not necesarily illegal action–and member TiggerTwo implied that no one at TR would help him hack into stolen property.
+From there, the conversation devolved into a name-calling, stereotypical flame war that showcased pretty much all the worst elements of our local online community.

 Now, I like TiggerTwo.
 She’s a regular member, very active, and it was she who organized our recent avatar-centric show of support for Breast Cancer Awareness.
 It was a no-brainer that all the forum regulars would have Tig‘s back in this one, especially when WildmanDan threatened to rat her “unprofessional” implications out to management.
 (Usually, that would be me, and I make it a point not to get involved in our usual flame wars, so it was safe to assume nothing would come of the threat.)

 So here’s where everybody crossed the line: “I signed up for TR last